 Most claims fall within the Worker's Compensation guidelines and are covered.
 If a claim is denied, the employee will receive a denial in writing from University Human Resource Services.
 The Worker's Compensation Board is the only course of remedy.
 Employees are not required to retain an attorney to file for a hearing with the board, but the board will recommend that they do.
 An employee who receives a denial and wishes to pursue the claim should contact the board regarding the procedure to follow.

 If an employee is full-time appointed staff, his/her department will pay the first week of disability at full pay.
 This is a supplemental benefit the university provides to full-time appointed staff.
 See the policies listed above for more details.
-Hourly employees do not receive this first week paid by their department.
+Temporary employees do not receive this first week paid by their department.
 However, the Worker's Compensation Law does provide that if disability exceeds 21 days, the employee is entitled to retroactive pay at 2/3 for the first week of disability if this was not previously paid.
-Therefore, if an hourly employee were disabled over 21 days, University Human Resource Services would process payment for the first week of disability at 2/3 pay.
+Therefore, if a Temporary employee were disabled over 21 days, University Human Resource Services would process payment for the first week of disability at 2/3 pay.